JetBrains/teamcity-documentation/topics/common-problems.md

 ### 'Incorrect string value' error in MySQL

+1. Make sure the database uses the `utf8mb4` character set and `utf8mb4_bin` collation.
+If that's not the case, [change the DB character set and collation](#Resolve+character+set%2Fcollation-related+problems).
-1. Use the `utf8mb4` character set in MySQL and set up the MySQL server to use `utf8mb4` by default using the following options in the `[mysqld]` section in `my.cnf`:
+2. If the character set and collation are set properly, but the new errors still occur, the problem is that default charset in MySQL is not utf8mb4.
+Set up the MySQL server to use `utf8mb4` by default using the following options in the `[mysqld]` section in `my.cnf`:
     `character_set_server = utf8mb4`
     `collation_server = utf8mb4_bin`

-2. Restart MySQL for the changes to `my.cnf` to take effect.
+3. Restart MySQL for the changes to `my.cnf` to take effect.

 ### 'This driver is not configured for integrated authentication' error with MS SQL database